-Bain Internship Program is a perfect starting point for those who want to become a management consultant, in which applicants have the opportunity to expose themselves in business strategy and the consulting industry, including an offer to be a Bain official consultant.
+Bain Internship Program is a perfect starting point for those who want to become a management consultant, in which applicants have the opportunity to expose themselves to business strategy and the consulting industry, including an offer to be a Bain official consultant.

-However, at the same time, Bain is one of the three most prestigious consulting firms in the industry, the passing ratio is only 1%.
+However, at the same time, Bain is one of the three most prestigious consulting firms in the industry, and the passing ratio is only 1%.
 How to stand out and successfully get a Bain internship?
 In this article, I’ll show you the overall information about the Bain Internship and how to land an internship at this giant.

 There are two main tracks in the Bain Internships: undergrad internships (Association Consultant Internship) and MBA internships (Summer Associate).
 The income for interns at Bain is comparable to McKinsey and Bain: nearly $6,900/month for undergrad, and about $7,300/month for MBA.

 Normally, the program duration at Bain lasts over 10 weeks during summer or even up to 12 months.
 However, the precise number depends on specific locations and positions.
 Bain internship’s work structure closely resembles the work of permanent consultants.

 To get a Bain Internship, you need to prepare thoroughly through this six-step process:

 Step 4: Pass the Bain Potential Test

 Here is the summary of salary, application duration, deadline, and eligibility criteria for each Bain Internship.
 However, these are just the overview of the application timeline/scheme at Bain like, as details will be different at different locations and positions.
 I highly recommend that you should check all these again on the Bain website for precise information.

 Similar to other Big 3 firms, Bain Internships are divided into two main tracks: Associate Consultant Internship (for undergrad) and Summer Associate (for MBA).
 Their interns can come from diverse backgrounds beyond the business category.